 Supply Chain Management aims for transparent, lean processes in your company and allied companies.
 To achieve this, we perform a comprehensive review of your production processes.
 We utilize, as necessary, various concepts from the TARGUS Toolbox from value stream analysis to facility planning, either separately or in combination.

 Procurement and Logistics Management

-In addition to production processes Supply Chain Management also examines Purchasing and Logistics functions.
+In addition to production processes, Supply Chain Management also examines Purchasing and Logistics functions.
 These must be incorporated into the strategic evaluation of the value added chain, especially to eliminate weaknesses in the transfer points.
-Material flow and costs can be permanently reduced and procurement can be optimized using value stream analysis, material cost management and supplier management as well as reduction of inventories.
+Material flow and costs can be permanently reduced, and procurement can be optimized using value stream analysis, material cost management, supplier management, as well as reduction of inventories.
 We support you in the development and implementation of all areas necessary for Supply Chain Management.

 Cooperation in Networks

-Concentration on core values as well as the globalization of the markets has led to the situation that in many industries not just individual companies but business to business value added chains are in competition.
+Concentration on core values, as well as the globalization of the markets, has led to the situation that in many industries, and not just individual companies, business to business value added chains are in competition.
 In order to achieve competitive advantage, the participating companies must have flexible networks and excel through marketable structures and effective coordination.
-Using Supply Chain Management we identify potential and optimize the structures through clear process management.
+Using Supply Chain Management, we identify potential and optimize the structures through clear process management.

 Business to business cooperation